-2. All students must be approved by the department advisor to take the Graduate English Competency Examination and Graduate Area Comprehensive Examination.
+- 1. Required forms must be developed in consultation with the designated department advisor. - 2.
+All students must be approved by the departmental advisor to take the Graduate English Competency Examination and Graduate Area Comprehensive Examination.

-SPED 500 Survey of Exceptional Children and Youth.
+SPED 500 Survey of Children and Youth with Exceptionalities.
 (3 Hours) A study of definitions, characteristics, educational programs and problems of exceptional individuals.
-(Prerequisite: SPED 503)

-SPED 503 Teaching the Severely and Profoundly Handicapped.
-(3 Hours) Provides students with the skills and understanding needed to teach severely/profoundly handicapped students; program needs, services, and an overview of the role of S/P handicapped persons within society are studied.
-(Prerequisite: SPED 500)
+SPED 503 Teaching Children with Severe and Profound Disabilities.
+(3 Hours) Provides students with the skills and understanding needed to teach students with severe and profound disabilities; program needs, services, and an overview of the role of persons with severe and profound disabilities in society are studied.

 SPED 504 Administrative and Organizational Procedures for Special Education.
 (3 Hours) A study of administrative and organizational structures, programmatic procedures, policies, resources, and guidelines essential to the delivery of educational services for exceptional learners.
-(Prerequisites: SPED 500, 530, 532, 550, 599, 528, 507, and 586.)
-SPED 507 Advanced Methods in Behavioral

 SPED 507 Advanced Methods in Behavioral Management.
 (3 Hours) Emphasis will be placed on current techniques, educational strategies and tools that will aid the teacher in understanding and handling behavior problems in the classroom.
-(Prerequisites: SPED 500, 530, 532, 550, 599, and 528)

 SPED 508 Educational Management of Students with Visual and Multiple Disabilities (3) Emphasis will be placed upon techniques, educational strategies, and tools that will aid the teacher in (1) understanding and addressing behavior and related problems of students with visual and multiple disabilities and (2) understanding issues related to the influences of additional disabilities on students who are visually impaired.
-(Prerequisites: SPED 543, 540, 542, 540, 541)

-SPED 516 Career Education for Exceptional Children.
-(3 Hours) Dissemination of information about daily living skills, personal social skills, and occupational guidance and preparation in the career development of exceptional individuals.
+SPED 516 Career Education for Children with Exceptionalities (3 Hours) Dissemination of information about daily living skills, personal social skills, and occupational guidance and preparation in the career development of individuals with exceptionalities.

 SPED 520 Assistive Technology For Individuals With Disabilities.
 (3 Hours).
-A survey of assistive technology/devices, legislation and issues related to assistive technology.
-Hands-on demonstration experiences of technology and software that facilitate new ways of teaching individuals with disabilities is provided.
-(Prerequisite: SPED 500)
+A survey of technological devices, legislation and issues related to assistive technology.
+Hands-on experiences with devices and software that facilitate new ways of teaching individuals with disabilities are provided.

 SPED 528 Advanced Educational Assessment and Prescriptive Planning In Special Education.
-(3 Hours) Prerequisite: SPED 311/500.
-Special diagnostic procedures with exceptional learners with implications for prescriptive planning.
-(Prerequisites: SPED 500, 530, 532, 550, and 599)
+(3 Hours) Special diagnostic procedures for exceptional learners; implications for prescriptive planning.

-SPED 529 Assessment Procedures for Visually Impaired and Multi-Disabilities (3) Introduction to the concepts, issues, instruments and procedures involved in assessment of visually impaired children and adolescents.
-(Prerequisites: SPED 543, 540, 542) SPED 530 Education and Psychology of the Mentally Retarded.
-(3 Hours) Deals with the medical and behavioral classifications, characteristics, interaction of biological, emotional and social factors, educational philosophy, objectives and programs for the mentally retarded.
-(Prerequisite: SPED 500)
+SPED 529 Assessment Procedures for Children with Visual Impairments and Multi-Disabilities (3) Introduction to the concepts, issues, instruments and procedures involved in the assessment of children and adolescents with visual impairments.

+SPED 530 Education and Psychology of Children with Intellectual Disabilities.
+(3 Hours) Medical, behavioral, biological, emotional and social factors that impact children with Intellectual Disabilities will be studied.

-SPED 532 Education and Psychology of the Learning Disabled.
-(3 Hours) Survey of the historical development of learning disabilities, problems of definition and classification, screening and diagnosis, and instructional systems.
-(Prerequisites: SPED 500 and 530)
+SPED 532 Education and Psychology of Children with Learning Disabilities.
+(3 Hours) A survey of the historical development of learning disabilities, problems of definition and classification, screening and diagnosis and instructional systems will be studied.

-SPED 540 Introduction to Visually Impaired (3) An introductory course providing a comprehensive, lifespan overview of the field of visual impairments.
+SPED 540 Introduction to Children with Visual Impairments (3) An introductory course providing a comprehensive life-span overview of the field of visual impairments.
 Examines the legal, demographic, historical, and psychosocial perspectives, as well as the various services and programs available.
 Through demonstration, simulation, and practical experiences, students will be exposed to a variety of adaptive skills, techniques, and devices used by persons with visual impairments.
-(Prerequisites: SPED 500)